GenomicsStandardsConsortium/ISD/README.md

-# ISD: Island Sampling Day Script Repository
+# Island Sampling Day (ISD)
+## Chapter one: Crete

-## Island sampling day, chapter one: Crete, a microbiome study to explore environmental drivers of community composition across ecosystems in the island of Crete, Greece
+ISD is a soil microbiome study to explore environmental drivers of community composition across ecosystems in the island of Crete, Greece.

 A snapshot of the prokaryotic diversity across the island of Crete.
 Aim to:
 <ol type="a">
   <li>describe the first full island microbial community assessment</li>